ARMmbed/mbed-hal/pins.md

 ## PinName file
 The chip hal implementation should contain PinNames header file.
 This header should just include mbed-hal/GenereatedPinNames.h for backwards-compatibility.
-We would like to remove PinNames in the future, use the GeneratedPinNames header file.
+We would like to remove PinNames from chip hal modules in the future, GeneratedPinNames header file will be renamed to PinNames.